lubuntu-team/manual/source/3/3.2/3.2.18/Printers.rst

 .. image:: prop-printer-option.png

 To see what options each jobs has for each printer use the :guilabel:`Job Options` tab.
 To change how many copies to have by default :guilabel:`Copies` field.
+To change which direction to print with this printer by default change the :guilabel:`Orientation` field.
 To have the printer resize anything you print to fit to a page check the :guilabel:`Scale to fit` checkbox.

 To close Printers press :kbd:`Control+Q`.